reproducibility-challenge/reproducibility-challenge.github.io/content/call_for_papers/_index.md

 [author guidelines](https://jmlr.org/tmlr/author-guide.html) and
 [submission guidelines](https://jmlr.org/tmlr/editorial-policies.html) from TMLR to get the submission format and to understand more about the reviewing process.
+Please read our [announcement blog post](/blog/announcing_mlrc2023/) for more motivation, retrospectives and roadmap for the challenge.

 ## Important Dates